-When VLOOKUP formula cannot find a match then this error displays, meaning “not available”.
-But this is always not correct that lookup value is actually not available.
-There could be some reasons due to which VLOOKUP returns this error.
+When VLOOKUP formula cannot find a match, then this error displays, meaning “not available.”
+But it is always not correct that the lookup value is actually not available.
+There could be some reasons why VLOOKUP returns this error.

-To kill these extra spaces you need to wrap the Lookup_value argument in VLOOKUP formula with TRIM function to ensure correct working of the function, such as;
+To kill these extra spaces, you need to wrap the Lookup_value argument in the VLOOKUP formula with the TRIM function to ensure correct working of the function, such as;

 To fix this error, you must arrange your columns correctly and then select your table_array in VLOOKUP function.